run-house/runhouse/docs/tutorials/async.rst

 .. parsed-literal::
     :class: code-output

-    INFO | 2024-04-30 18:50:35.023995 | Writing out function to /Users/rohinbhasin/work/notebooks/docs/async_test_fn.py.
+    INFO | 2024-04-30 18:50:35.023995 | Because this function is defined in a notebook, writing it out to a file to make it importable.
 Please make sure the function does not rely on any local variables, including imports (which should be moved inside the function body).
+Functions defined in Python files can be used normally.
     INFO | 2024-04-30 18:50:35.060478 | Sending module async_test of type <class 'runhouse.resources.functions.function.Function'> to local Runhouse daemon